kiprasmel/git-stacked-rebase/README.md

 from those partial branches, you can create pull requests. with this workflow, you get to comfortably iterate in a single branch; your teammates get the benefits of reviewing smaller PRs (when they're ready). win win. that's it.

+## a note about git rebase --update-refs

+git-stacked-rebase got started 6 months before git rebase learned its own `--update-refs`. for the purposes of simply updating branches that are part of your stack, git's rebase with --update-refs works just fine. git-stacked-rebase still has unique features (and novel ideas yet to be implemented), but hasn't been maintained for a little while now. this may change when i get more capacity to work on it.

 ---

 `git-stacked-rebase` is not specific to any host like github or gitlab. it's "specific" to `git` itself.